misskey-dev/misskey/CONTRIBUTING.md

 ## Issues
 Before creating an issue, please check the following:
 - To avoid duplication, please search for similar issues before creating a new issue.
-- Do not use Issues as a question.
+- Do not use Issues to ask questions or troubleshooting.
-	- Issues should only be used to feature requests, suggestions, and report problems.
+	- Issues should only be used to feature requests, suggestions, and bug tracking.
-	- Please ask questions in the [Misskey Forum](https://forum.misskey.io/) or [Discord](https://discord.gg/Wp8gVStHW3).
+	- Please ask questions or troubleshooting in the [Misskey Forum](https://forum.misskey.io/) or [Discord](https://discord.gg/Wp8gVStHW3).

 ## Before implementation
 When you want to add a feature or fix a bug, **first have the design and policy reviewed in an Issue** (if it is not there, please make one).
 Without this step, there is a high possibility that the PR will not be merged even if it is implemented.